v-pbartley/openhack-mc4h/Challenge-00/Readme.md

 Please be sure to have the following components ready in your environment before beginning the OpenHack.

 + Azure Subscription with Contributor/Co-Owner rights
-+ Application Administrator role in Azure Active Directory (AAD)
++ Application Administrator role in your Azure Active Directory (AAD) tenant
 + GitHub account [link](https://github.com/)
 + Postman (cloud or desktop) [link](https://www.postman.com/)